RyderCo/Outlook-Signature-Automation/README.md

 Prerequisites:
 1. Needs to be run from a computer with Domain Admin access, preferably the Domain Controller
-2. An App Organization needs to be created in Entra with a cerificate saved to the local store 2a.
-Link to instructions: https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps
+2. An App Organization needs to be created in Entra with a cerificate saved to the local store\
+   2a.
+Link to instructions: [App Only Authentication Powershell](https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps)
-3. Remote Registry needs to be enabled on remote computers 3a.
-Link to instructions: https://docs.recastsoftware.com/help/enable-remote-registry
+3. Remote Registry needs to be enabled on remote computers\
+   3a.
+Link to instructions: [Enable Remote Registry](https://docs.recastsoftware.com/help/enable-remote-registry)
-4. WinRM needs to be enabled on remote computers
+4. WinRM needs to be enabled on remote computers\
    4a.
-Link to instructions: https://support.auvik.com/hc/en-us/articles/204424994-How-to-enable-WinRM-with-domain-controller-Group-Policy-for-WMI-monitoring
+Link to instructions: [Enable WinRM](https://support.auvik.com/hc/en-us/articles/204424994-How-to-enable-WinRM-with-domain-controller-Group-Policy-for-WMI-monitoring)

 Getting Started: